Ephenia/Pokeclicker-Scripts/README.md

 [Using the Script Fixer Upper](https://github.com/Ephenia/Pokeclicker-Scripts/issues/214)<br/>
 [Issue Guidelines](https://github.com/Ephenia/Pokeclicker-Scripts/issues/119)

 **Only** use scripts if you have read and understood their descriptions!
+Report issues while using scripts here or on the Discord, **not** to the developers of Pokéclicker.

 <hr>